 Get a Ride With Uber or Lyft

 If you’re planning to get a ride with Uber or Lyft, arrive early.
 The festival starts at noon, the parade at 4 p.m.
-Various side streets close in the area as the parade sets up, so traffic will get worse later in the day.
-Some drop off/pick up locations that might be better than others include at the Carter Center, side streets close to Dekalb Avenue (near Fox Bros.
-Bar-B-Q or A Cappella Books), and Goldsboro Park near the intersection of North Avenue and Euclid Avenue.
+Various side streets close as the parade sets up, so traffic will get worse later in the day.
+Some drop off/pick up locations that might be better than others include at Fox Bros.
+Bar-B-Q, Wrecking Bar Brewpub, A Cappella Books, Goldsboro Park near the intersection of North Avenue and Euclid Avenue and at approximately 192 Hurt Street for a walk down Euclid Avenue to the start of the parade.